 - B.A. w/ honors, Dartmouth College, working with Dr. Endicott and Dr. Welsch

-- Reviewer for Communication Research; International Journal of Public Opinion Research; Mass Communication and Society; New Media and Society
+Communication Research; International Journal of Public Opinion Research; Journal of Computer Mediated Communication; Mass Communication and Society; New Media & Society; Media Psychology; Cyberpsychology

-Me (Rightmost) and Some Wonderful Collaborators from Silvia’s SEMI-ME Lab at OSU!
+Me (Rightmost) and Some Wonderful Collaborators from Silvia Knobloch-Westerwick’s (former) SEMI-ME Lab at OSU!

 Socially-Distanced Dissertation Defense